 2016 also saw the release of Rachel’s debut album, “Listen.”
 Each piece was composed, arranged, performed, and recorded by Rachel.
 “Listen” combines elements of classical, jazz, and rock in a way that pays homage to her musical heroes while creating a sound that is 100% Rachel.

-Rachel is presently completing her second solo album, due for release in the summer of 2018.
-“Going Somewhere” consists of 13 brand new vocal compositions in a variety of styles, continuing Rachel’s tradition of defying categorization.
+Rachel’s second solo album, “Going Somewhere,” was released in 2018, and consists of 13 vocal compositions in a variety of styles, continuing Rachel’s tradition of defying categorization.

 At 25 years old, Rachel has spent virtually her entire life playing, studying, and loving music.
 She has performed as a solo artist, and with symphony orchestras, jazz ensembles, and rock bands.
 She has mastered the piano, flute, organ, guitar, bass… ukulele… She composes, arranges, and records her own music, and has even started producing for other artists.